Eventually it all falls apart.

 - In the Clock Tower series, this is your primary way of evading Scissorman or other pursuers: hide behind a couch, under a bed, in the closet or bathroom or whatever else you can find, and pray the killer doesn't catch on.

-- Metal Gear lets Snake hide from soldiers via convenient empty lockers.
+- Metal Gear Solid 2 lets Snake hide from soldiers via convenient empty lockers, as do subsequent games in the series.

 - Ditto Resident Evil Outbreak, which also lets the characters hide under beds.
 Some characters, like Mark, are even too big/fat to utilize the lockers.